Jump to ↓

 Omnichannel Contact Center

-This single-pane view of the customer’s journey provides each representative with a deep context of the customer’s needs.
+This unified agent desktop shows a full view of the customer’s journey provides each representative with a deep context of the customer’s needs.
 Since agents can access previous transcripts and actions taken, they can offer a more seamless customer experience.
 Omnichannel agents can switch between channels during a live call without initiating a new ticket or task.
 This convenience and improvised customer support are part of why omnichannel solutions are expected to maintain a 13.6% annual growth rate through 2030.

 Learn more: Omnichannel Contact Center: Key Features, Benefits, and Best Practices